JujuAdams/Vinyl/docs/4.0/Configuration.md

 ## High-level Structure

 Vinyl expects - and requires - that the top-level object contains three child objects, called `labels`, `assets`, and `patterns`.
-Each of these child objects represent different categories of Vinyl's operation.
+Each of these child objects represent different parts of Vinyl's operation.
 You can read more about the precise meaning of ["Label", "Asset", and "Pattern" here](Terminology).
 Each category has its own rules and expectations for setup; scroll down for info.

 ```
 {